KLL535/ComfyUI_SimpleButcher/README.md

 ![image](https://github.com/user-attachments/assets/0cbc124e-c73d-4254-811f-1b700eee5db9)

 ## Node 4: Simple Image Saver (as Forge)
 Image Saver designed for saved metadata in Forge-style, allowing retrieval of LoRAs' names and hashes directly from the `Simple LoRA Loader node`.
 This tool automatically organizes output images into subfolders based on the date.
 The filenames of the saved files include a sequence number and seed.
-Hash values ​​for current model are calculated once and stored in *.sha256 files next to model.
+Hash values ​​for current model are calculated once and stored in `*.sha256` files next to model.

 #### Input:
 - `images` - *IMAGE* - image(s) to save.
-- `prompt` - *STRING*.
 - `output_path` - *STRING* - Path where images will be saved.

+##### Optional metadata (as Forge).
+If not connected these lines will be missing:
+- `prompt_text` - *STRING*.
 - `SEED` - *INT*.
+If the `override_parameters` input is connected, the seed will be read from there.
 - `modelname` - *STRING* - Use `Checkpoint Loader with Name (Image Saver)` node.
-##### Optional metadata (as Forge).
-If not connected these lines will be missing:
 - `steps` - *INT*.
 - `sampler` - *any* -  use `Sampler Selector (Image Saver)` node.
 - `schedule` - *any* - use `Scheduler Selector (Image Saver)` node.